bustad/path2hash/README.md

 ## Disk clean-up

-To save space one can run the following to list folders that take up the most amount of space:
+To save space one can run the following in WSL to list folders that take up the most amount of space:
 ```
 du -sh -- *  | sort -rh  # Files and directories, or
 du -sh -- */ | sort -rh  # Directories only